transmogrifier-io/transmogrifier/README.md

 This repository includes implementations for the transmogrifier in both Javascript and Dart.

 # Limitations
+The following sections cover any limitations that the different transmogrifier implemenations may have.

 ## Javascript implementation limitations
 The Javascript implementation uses node.js for some of its functionality, applications that are developed using flutter will not be able to use this implementation.
 The Dart implementation should be used if this is the case.

 ## Dart implementation limitations
+The Dart implementation currently does not support source/sink functions from a URL, only from a local path.